aleshadk/js-vue-assignment/README.md

 > [!IMPORTANT]
-> Please note that my primary stack is Angular, and I only have a basic understanding of Vue.
+> Please note that my primary stack is React and Angular, and I only have a basic understanding of Vue.

 # Demo